-U.S. Added 304,000 Jobs In January; Shutdown Boosts Unemployment To 4 Percent
+U.S. Added 304,000 Jobs In January; Shutdown Boosted Unemployment To 4 Percent

 Job growth picked up for the 100th consecutive month in January even as hundreds of thousands of federal workers were furloughed during the partial government shutdown, the Labor Department said Friday.

 Employers added 304,000 jobs last month — topping analysts' expectations and the 223,000 average monthly gain in 2018.
-The string of job growth underscored the long economic expansion since the Great Recession.
+The string of job growth underscores the long economic expansion since the Great Recession.

-The unemployment rate inched up to 4 percent and the shutdown contributed to the uptick, the department said.
+The unemployment rate inched up to 4 percent, and the shutdown contributed to the uptick, the department said.

 Loading...